Inference Engine with low-precision 8-bit integer inference requires the following prerequisites to be satisfied:

 int8) offer better performance compared to the results of inference in higher precision (for example,

-fp32), because they allow to load more data into a single processor instruction.
+fp32), because they allow loading more data into a single processor instruction.
 Usually the cost for significant boost is a reduced accuracy.
-However, it is proved that the drop in accuracy can be negligible and depends on task requirements, so that the application engineer can set up the maximum accuracy drop that is acceptable.
+However, it is proved that an accuracy drop can be negligible and depends on task requirements, so that the application engineer can set up the maximum accuracy drop that is acceptable.

-Current Inference Engine solution for low-precision inference uses Intel MKL-DNN, which supports inference of the following layers in 8-bit integer computation mode:
+Current Inference Engine solution for low-precision inference uses Intel MKL-DNN and supports inference of the following layers in 8-bit integer computation mode: